deejaygraham/dabolivar/content/posts/day-4.md

 Those of you who are involved in tech might recognize the term as something that’s applied to Software Development as well.
 In that context, they’re defined as repetitive exercises, where a developer can improve different kinds of particular skills.
 So, the process of doing Software Katas follows 4 simple steps.

 * Choose a Kata.
 [Here](http://codingdojo.org/kata/) are some examples.
-* Write some code that aims to solving the Kata.
+* Write some code that aims to solve the Kata.
 * Delete all the code you wrote.
 * Repeat the next day (or week, it really doesn’t matter).